 Ex-Marine held without bond in shooting of Florida family

 FORT LAUDERDALE, Fla.
-(AP) — A former Marine sharpshooter who told authorities he was high on methamphetamines when he invaded a home in Florida and fatally shot a mother, her 3-month-old baby and two others was ordered held without bond during his first court appearance on Monday.
+(AP) — A former Marine sharpshooter accused of invading the home of apparent strangers in Florida and fatally shooting a woman, her 3-month-old baby and two others was ordered held without bail during his first court appearance Monday.

-Bryan Riley, 33, also asked for his own lawyer and will be appointed his own lawyer until he can get one, a judge said.
+Authorities did not give a motive for the grisly attack, but they said Bryan Riley may have a mental illness and that he told investigators said he was high on methamphetamines at the time.
+His girlfriend said had been saying for weeks that he could communicate directly with God.

+At this court appearance Monday, Riley, 33, said that he intended to hire a lawyer, but one will be appointed for him in the meantime.

-Riley surrendered on Sunday morning after a furious gun battle with authorities who brought in at least one armored vehicle during their standoff.
-An officer then rushed into the home and rescued an 11-year-old girl, who was still conscious despite being shot seven times.
-She was in critical but stable condition on Monday, the sheriff’s office said.
+Riley surrendered on Sunday morning after a furious gunbattle with authorities who brought in at least one armored vehicle during their standoff.
+After it was over, an officer rushed into the home and rescued an 11-year-old girl, who was still conscious despite being shot seven times.
+She was in critical condition on Monday, the sheriff’s office said.

-Polk County Sheriff Grady Judd said Riley, who served in both Iraq and Afghanistan, appeared to be suffering from mental health issues.
-He said Riley’s girlfriend told investigators he had post-traumatic stress syndrome and had been unraveling for weeks, repeatedly telling her he could communicate directly with God.
+According to Polk County Sheriff Grady Judd, Riley told interrogators that the victims “begged for their lives, and I killed them anyway.”

+Judd said Riley told detectives, “You know why I did this.”
+But Brian Haas, the local prosecutor, said investigators don’t.

+“The big question that all of us has is, ‘Why?’”
+Haas said.
+“We will not know today or maybe ever.”

-The slain family first encountered Riley on Saturday evening when he randomly stopped by their home in Lakeland, about 30 miles (48 kilometers) from Tampa, where he lives, Judd said.
+On Saturday evening, hours before the attack began, Riley stopped by the victims’ home in Lakeland, about 30 miles (50 kilometers) from Tampa, where he lives, Judd said.
+Authorities have found no connection between Riley and the victims.

-Justice Gleason, 40, was mowing his lawn when Riley pulled onto their property and said God had sent him there to prevent a suicide by someone named “Amber.”
-Gleason and another person Judd described as one of the victims said there was no one there by that name, and told him to leave.
-They called law enforcement and authorities responded, but Riley was gone.
+At the time, Justice Gleason, 40, was outside mowing his lawn, and Riley told him that God had sent him there to prevent a suicide by someone named Amber.
+Gleason and another person Judd described as one of the victims told Riley no one by that name lived at the house and told him to leave.
+They called the police, but when authorities arrived, Riley was gone.

-Hours later, Riley returned and shot the family.
-He told interrogators that “they begged for their lives and I killed them anyway,” Judd said.

-Around 4:30 a.m.
-Sunday, Riley put out glowsticks in the early morning darkness to create a path leading to the house in an attempt to draw officers “into an ambush,” the sheriff told reporters.
+Riley returned around 4:30 a.m.
+Sunday, arranging glowsticks to create a path leading to the house in what Judd said may have been an attempt to draw officers “into an ambush.”

-A lieutenant working a good distance away heard popping noises and immediately put the agency on active-shooter mode, bringing all state and local law enforcement in the area to the scene.
-They followed the sounds of gunfire to the home and found Riley’s white truck ablaze and an unarmed Riley outside, dressed in camouflage.
+Shooting began shortly thereafter — and when an officer in the area heard popping noises, he sounded the alarm, bringing state and local law enforcement officers to the scene.
+When the first ones arrived, they found an apparently unarmed Riley outside, dressed in camouflage, and his truck ablaze.

-He ran back into the house, where authorities heard another round of gunfire, “a woman scream and a baby whimper,” Judd said.
+But Riley then ran back into the house, where authorities heard more gunfire, “a woman scream and a baby whimper,” Judd said.

-Officers tried to enter the front of the house, but it was barricaded.
-Judd said when they circled to the back, they encountered Riley, who appeared to have put on full body armor including head and knee coverings and a bulletproof vest.
+Officers tried to enter the house, but the front door was barricaded.
+Judd said when they went around to the back, they saw Riley, who appeared to have on full body armor.

-Everything fell silent, until a helicopter unit alerted authorities on the ground that Riley was coming out, the sheriff said.
+Everything fell silent, until a helicopter unit noticed that Riley was coming out, the sheriff said.
 He had been shot once and was ready to surrender.
+Authorities did not say where he was shot.

-Officers heard cries for help inside the home, but were unsure whether there were additional shooters and feared the home was booby-trapped.
-Judd said a brave sergeant rushed in and grabbed the injured girl, who told deputies there were three dead people inside as she was rushed into surgery.
+Officers heard cries for help inside the home but were unsure whether there were additional shooters and feared the home was booby-trapped.
+Still, one officer rushed in and grabbed the wounded girl, who told authorities there were three dead people inside.

-Deputies then sent robots into the home to check for explosives and other traps.
-When it was clear, they found the bodies of Gleason; the 33-year-old mother; the baby; and the baby’s 62-year-old grandmother, who was in a separate home nearby.
+Officers sent robots into the home to check for explosives and other traps.
+They eventually found the bodies of Gleason; a 33-year-old woman; and her baby.
+The baby’s 62-year-old grandmother was found was in another home on the property.
+It’s not clear when she was shot.

-Authorities released only Gleason’s name, and did not say if or how he was related to the other victims, but a woman’s Facebook page shows many photos of Gleason with the woman, a baby boy and his big sister.
-One photo posted Saturday, showing Gleason smiling as he held the baby, was captioned “Tall like Daddy.”
+Authorities released only Gleason’s name, and did not say if or how he was related to the other victims, but on a Facebook page for a woman who identified herself as Gleason’s girlfriend, friends posted comments lamenting her death.
+From the page, it was evident that she recently had a baby.

-Pansy Mincey Smith told The Ledger that she had gone to school with Gleason’s father, Joe, who died several years ago.
-She had last seen him at the hospital in May, shortly after his boy was born.
+Pansy Mincey Smith, who told The Ledger that she went to school with Gleason’s father, said that the last time she saw the younger man he had just had a baby.

 “RIP Justice Gleason.
 The last time I saw you, you were getting on the elevator at the hospital,” Smith wrote on Facebook.
 “You were smiling from ear to ear about your new little baby boy, you had that big teddy bear for him.
 This is so heartbreaking, son.”